New Fellowships to protect the environment

 Also common to both themes, we are encouraging applications that seek to enhance understanding, appreciation and engagement by stakeholders and wider society, for example through education, communication, participation or policy initiatives.

-In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which on return to the UK will help to address the great climate and environmental challenges that we face.
+In such ways we hope the Churchill Fellows in these themes will gain valuable ideas and experience, which can be used in the UK to help to address the great climate and environmental challenges that we face.

 The views and opinions expressed by any Fellow are those of the Fellow and not of the Churchill Fellowship or its partners, which have no responsibility or liability for any part of them.